OpenTimelineIO/otio-youtube-example/README.md

 mkdocs serve
 ```

-After you test your documentation changes locally, you can push your changes to the official OTIOExamples documentation with the following instructions:
+After you test your documentation changes locally, you can push your changes to the official otio-youtube-example documentation with the following instructions:

 Build the site